 A loss of, or change to, your sense of smell or taste

 We can all help to control the virus.
-This means you must do the following:
+To protect yourself and others you must:

-Do not leave your home if you or anyone in your household has symptoms.
+Do not leave your home if you or anyone in your household has symptoms and get a test.

 Read the Government's Staying Alert and Safe (social distancing) guidelines for full details about what you can and cannot do.